 Working remotely takes discipline.
 A lot of it.
 You have to have the discipline to get up and get to work because no one is watching to see what time you arrive.
-You have to manage your time wisely when your home is your office.
+You have to set work goals, even when traveling.
+And you have to manage your time wisely when your home is your office.
 Otherwise one of two things could happen.
 You’ll end up working nonstop because you’re “always at the office”, or you’ll slack off because “you’re always at home.”
 You have to find that delicate work/life balance.
 Managing your time and using discipline often means waking up instead of sleeping in… yes, you will still be a slave to the alarm clock.
 Because, after all, as I mentioned in my second point, it’s still work.

 5: You aren’t paid for your downtime.

 When I worked in an office setting, I had quite a bit of down time.
 Sometimes I would stop in the break room for a cup of coffee and ended up chatting with a colleague for 10 minutes.
 Other times, I’d surf the internet while waiting for a necessary email response before I could proceed with the task at hand.
 This wasn’t laziness.
 In many ways, it’s expected in an office.
 In some professions, these types of breaks are required by law.